Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Proofs and statements from Section

 Find left $\SkewPolyringZeroDer$-linearly independent $\Q^{(1)},\dots,\Q^{(\IntParam)} \in \Qspace \setminus \{\0\}$ whose left $\SkewPolyringZeroDer$-span contains $\Qspace$. \end{problem}

 Note, that the conditions~\eqref{eq:interpolation_problem_eval} and~\eqref{eq:interpolation_problem_deg} are equivalent to

 respectively, where $Q\in\MultSkewPolyringZeroDer$ is the multivariate skew polynomial corresponding to $\Q$.
-Hence, the interpolation problems in the interpolation-based decoding procedures for \ac{ILRS} codes (Problem~\ref{prob:skewIntProblemGenOpILRS}) and \ac{LILRS} codes (Problem~\ref{prob:skewIntProblemGenOpLILRS}) are an instance of the generalized operator vector interpolation problem in Problem~\ref{prob:general_interpolation_problem}.
+Hence, the interpolation problem in the interpolation-based decoding procedures for \ac{ILRS} codes (Problem~\ref{prob:skewIntProblemGenOpILRS}) is an instance of the generalized operator vector interpolation problem in Problem~\ref{prob:general_interpolation_problem}.

-We now show how to speed up the interpolation step for Problem~\ref{prob:general_interpolation_problem} (and thus also Problem~\ref{prob:skewIntProblemGenOpILRS} and Problem~\ref{prob:skewIntProblemGenOpLILRS}) by computing a so-called \emph{left approximant bases} of a matrix $\A$ that is constructed from interpolation and minimal polynomials depending on the interpolation points~\cite{bartz2020fast}.
+We now show how to speed up the interpolation step for Problem~\ref{prob:general_interpolation_problem} (and thus also Problem~\ref{prob:skewIntProblemGenOpILRS}) by computing a so-called \emph{left approximant bases} of a matrix $\A$ that is constructed from interpolation and minimal polynomials depending on the interpolation points~\cite{bartz2020fast}.
 To construct such a matrix $\A$, we first need to transform the interpolation points as described in Lemma~\ref{lem:intProblemSubspace_Zi_matrices}.
 Since we apply $\Fq$-linear elementary row operations on $\shot{\U}{i}$, the interpolation conditions do not change due to the $\Fq$-linearity of the generalized operator evaluation.

 \begin{lemma} Consider an instance of Problem~\ref{prob:general_interpolation_problem} with $\U=(\shot{\U}{1},\shot{\U}{2},\dots,\shot{\U}{\shots})$.
 Using $\Fq$-linear elementary row operations, we can transform each $\U^{(i)}$ into a matrix of the form